paulowe/gcp/gke workloads/affinity-and-anti-affinity.md

 This is a strong but still soft preference, because the weight of this podAntiAffinity rule has the highest possible value of 100, but the rule is still preferredDuringScheduling.

+### Using Topology Keys for Affinity/Anti-Affinity Rules
+Using topologyKeys, you can also specify affinity and non-affinity rules at a higher level than just specific nodes.

+For example, to ensure that Pods are not co-located in the same zone, not just the same node, you define a topologyKey to specify that a podAntiAffinity rule should apply at the zone topology level.

+You can use topologyKey to specify topology domains, such as
+- node,
+- zone, and
+- region.

+The Pod shown above has a podAntiAffinity rule with topologyKey set so that it prefers not to be scheduled in the same zone that’s already running at least one Pod with label key: and value of app:webserver.